F

 The market has reached a stage where most potential customers already possess the product.

-3. Difficulty Acquiring New Customers
+3. Difficulty Acquiring New Customers:

 Companies find it tough to draw in new clientele without taking business away from competitors.

-4. Price Wars and Low Profit Margins
+4. Price Wars and Low Profit Margins:

 Intense rivalry often results in a race to the bottom concerning pricing.